 When to See a Doctor?

 It is beneficial to see a doctor if your symptoms persist or get worse.
-If you have hemorrhoids for more than 7-10 days, or you’re struggling with severe pain, irritation or itching, there are treatments available.
-It’s also important to speak to your doctor if you notice unpleasant, pungent odors or you are concerned about infection.
+If you have hemorrhoids for more than 7-10 days, or you’re struggling with severe pain, irritation, or itching, there are treatments available.
+It’s also important to speak to your doctor if you notice unpleasant, pungent odors or if you are concerned about infection.

 Get Help From an Online Doctor!